tjluoma/msoffice-tag-with-companyname/README.md

 `mdls "/path/to/your/filename.ext"`

-For example, if the file is on your Desktop and is called 'My Report.doc" then you would do:
+For example, if the file is on your Desktop and is called “My Report.doc” then you would do:

 `mdls "$HOME/Desktop/My Report.doc"`

 and copy/paste the output into a message here so I can see it.
 If the company name does not appear in the output of `mdls` then we’ll have to look for another way to find it.

+★